waterlens/resume/resume.typ

 ]

 == Research Interests
-I am interested in the implementation and optimization of programming languages, particularly in the following areas:
+I am broadly interested in the implementation and optimization of programming languages.
-- Automatic memory management assisted by type systems
-- Improved data representation for compute-intensive programs
-- Explicit vectorization
-- Formal verification of transformations

 == Education
 #entry(